PURL: Safe and Effective Sanitization of Link Decoration

-There are many different types of edges in \name's graph representation which capture the interaction between different nodes at the same layer and across different layers.
-We capture read and write operations performed on information in browser storage by different scripts, their exfiltration through network requests, and the setting of browser storage through network responses.
+We capture read and write operations performed on information in browser storage by different scripts, their sharing through network requests, and the setting of browser storage through network responses.
 We capture the interaction of different scripts with HTML elements and also map requests generated through HTML elements.
 In addition to these interactions, \name captures actions and attributes that are specific to link decorations.
-Since link decorations may be used to exfiltrate information stored in browser storage and the network responses received as a result of these exfiltrations may be used to set browser storage elements using HTTP headers or JavaScript APIs, we monitor Base64-, MD5-, SHA-1-, and SHA-256- encoded storage node values in decorations to associate relevant interactions between decoration, storage, network, and script nodes.
+Since link decorations may be used to share information stored in browser storage and the network responses received as a result of this sharing may be used to set browser storage elements using HTTP headers or JavaScript APIs, we monitor Base64-, MD5-, SHA-1-, and SHA-256-encoded\footnote{\name can be extended to support other encodings.} storage node values in decorations to associate relevant interactions between decoration, storage, network, and script nodes.

-Figure \ref{fig:decograph-example} and \ref{fig:decograph-representation} show how \name constructs a graph representation for the simple scenario where a script is reading/writing to browser storage and sending requests including link decorations to tracking sources. .
+Figure \ref{fig:decograph-example} and \ref{fig:decograph-representation} show how \name constructs a graph representation for an example scenario where a script is reading/writing to browser storage and sending requests including link decorations to tracking sources.
 The nodes in the given example graph are storage, script, request, and decoration.
-The numbers on the edges represent a particular action as represented in Figure \ref{fig:decograph-example}.
+The numbers on the edges represent a particular action, as represented in Figure \ref{fig:decograph-example}.
 Dotted and dashed lines respectively show the flow of information from storage to decoration nodes (exfiltration) and the flow of information from request nodes to storage nodes (infiltration). \name links the outward flow of information (exfiltration) to decoration nodes, and also maps the inward flow of information (infiltration) from a parent request/response node to the storage node.
 We use this graph structure to calculate features for decoration nodes that represent this flow of information.